tinmarino/try/README.md

 # Slides

+* First: Try+ associated verbs
+* Second: Hot and Cold,dichotomy
+* Third: MJ ?
+* Last: Gallileo galliley and astro heroes

 # Quotes

+* Spare your brain
 * The right to disobey, to do it your way, to think then exist
 * Where niceness is received as weakness ...
 * There is no true heroes in victory
+* Fuzz

+# Examples

+* Put print at every line
+* Tune a coeficient, a LaTeX variable (too high, too low)
+* Test fast as much major version as you can, one must succeed.
+Leave the script in background, you are already fuzzing Dude a true hacker!
+* Spam the full Alma Staff to share to them to valorate any intent so that it becomes a shared knowledge

 # Mandar